-If the admission authority of the school for which you apply for is not able to offer a place, the local authority (as the admissions authority for community schools) will advise you of the decision in writing.
-If the school is its own admissions authority, they will either advise you in writing, or ask the local authority to notify you on their behalf.
+If the admission authority of the school for which you apply is not able to offer a place, they will either advise you in writing, or ask the local authority to notify you on their behalf.
 The decision letter will provide the reasons for the decision and advise of your right of appeal against the decision.